openmpf/openmpf-components/cpp/SceneChangeDetection/README.md

 # Overview

-This repository contains source code and models data for the MPF caffe object detection component.
+This repository contains source code for the OpenMPF video scene change detection component.